mrekin/MeshtasticCustomBoards/firmware/variants/diy/e73_slim/readme.md

 **State**:

+**Known issues**:
-**Known issues**: PCB v1 has trace errors (VBS pin not connected).
+- PCB v1 has trace errors (VBS pin not connected).
 Also PCB doesn't contain status led, battery switch.
 Battery connect can't be used - incorrect positioning.
-LongFast preset works with troubles, i don't know reason right now..
+- ~~LongFast preset works with troubles, i don't know reason right now..~~ PCB antenna is peace of..
+With external antenna no problems with LongFast.
 The same problem with tiny board: promicro + e22-900mm22s
+- BLE range not very big (~ 3 meters), possible reason is e73 position on pcb.

 **HowTo**: